-Here are a few signs it’s better to give up on your relationship instead of trying to make it work.
-These tips are inspired by a reader who asked for help deciding if she should stay or go.
+Here’s how to know when to give up on a relationship instead of trying to make it work – these tips are inspired by a reader who asked for help deciding if she should stay or go.

 “I found out that my boyfriend had been cheating on me with another girl for 8 months.
 I decided to forgive him and stay, to give him a chance to work this relationship out because I know it’s worth it.
 But I’ve been very physically and emotionally insecure after since.
 He claims he’s over her.
 But he’s been listening to sad songs, and saying his friends were trying to patch things up between them.
 He doesn’t let me take look at his phone, and says I’ll get paranoid if he tells me who he’s hanging out with.
 I have no idea what I should do.
 Please help.” – on Can Trust Your Boyfriend After He Cheated?

 The most important sign that it’s better to give up on your relationship is your own gut feeling…and I think Michelle’s gut is telling her that she can’t make it work with him because he isn’t meeting her halfway.
 She has good reason not to trust him – he’s giving her reasons not to trust him!

 It’s Better to Give Up on Your Relationship When…